Nukâka Coster-Waldau

 Coster-Waldau is of Inuit, German and Norwegian descent and was born in Uummannaq, Greenland, Kingdom of Denmark.
-She is the daughter of Vivi and Josef Motzfeldt, a Greenlandic politician.
+She is the daughter of Vivi and Josef Motzfeldt, a Greenlandic politician and government minister.

 International pageants

 As Miss Greenland, Coster-Waldau (then named Nukâka Motzfeldt) participated in the 1990 Miss Universe Pageant, finishing in 19th place in the preliminaries, giving Greenland its highest placement at Miss Universe.